Duke Robotics Club - Robot Submarine

 Thankful

-This year’s experience was more than just a series of technical tests; it was a season of camaraderie, problem-solving, and personal achievement.
+My experience was more than just a series of technical tests; it was a time of camaraderie, problem solving, and personal achievement.
 The hard work and dedication not only advanced our robot’s capabilities but also deepened my connection with the team and the project.
-I am grateful for the opportunities provided and the season ahead.
+I am grateful for the opportunities provided to work alongside so many dedicated students.
+Robotics is learned and performed much better in teams.